LaswitchTech/coreLogger/docs/methods/Logger/list.md

 # list()
-This methhod is used to list all the log files in the logger.
+This method is used to list all the log files in the logger.

 ```php
 $Logger->list();